 Install home security cameras

 Security cameras are one of the most effective home security devices in deterring break-ins.
-Some great features of smart cameras include having the ability to record, viewing a live stream directly on your smartphone and even having a 2-way communication, to really spook them.
+Some great features of smart cameras include having the ability to record, live stream viewing directly on your smartphone and even having a 2-way communication, to really spook them.

 Cheat tip: Have a tight budget?
-Consider using yard signs or security stickers.
+Consider using yard signs or security stickers and some dummy cameras.
 These may not work all the time.
-It should at the very least cause the opportunistic thief to think twice.
+It should at the very least prompt the opportunistic thief to think twice about their actions.

 Hide all exterior wirings